These are the top 10 things to do with kids in Columbus Ohio!

 10. Easton Town Center

 Easton Town Center is your one stop destination for shopping, eating, playing and more!
-This open air mall offers just about any store you can imagine, fountains for splashing, a model train and kid-friendly stores like Build-A-Bear, American Girl, The LEGO Store and coming in the fall of 2018, LEGOLAND® Discovery Center!
-Beyond shopping, Easton offers tons of stand-alone restaurants to choose from as well as a food court.
+This open air mall offers just about any store you can imagine, fountains for splashing, a model train and kid-friendly stores like Build-A-Bear, American Girl, The LEGO Store plus the amazing LEGOLAND® Discovery Center Columbus!
+When it comes to eating, Easton offers tons of stand-alone restaurants to choose from as well as a food court.

 Make sure to follow What Should We Do Today? on Facebook, Twitter, Pinterest and Instagram and never miss a post!